 Hall of Fame

-Applications will reopen August 2018.
 Deadline for applications is December 15, 2018.
-Committee votes to recommend to the Board of Trustees mid-January 2019.
-Board of Trustees votes to induct HOF nominees before or during 2019 Industry Conference.
+The Awards Committee will vote to recommend inductees to the Board of Trustees mid-January 2019.
+The Board of Trustees votes to induct HOF nominees before or during 2019 Industry Conference.
+The nominee must currently be/ or have been a member in the past.

-Hall of Fame The Hall of Fame award recognizes leaders in the waste and recycling industry who have distinguished themselves through significant contributions to the industry and their community and have been actively engaged in the business for at least 25 years.
+Inductees into the Hall of Fame are leaders in the waste and recycling industry who have distinguished themselves through significant contributions to the industry and their community and have been actively engaged in the business for at least 25 years.
 Begin your application.

 Nominees are selected on the basis of five criteria: